 There is no ANZECC guideline trigger value or environmental concern level (ECLs) available for iron in fresh water as a result of insufficient data (ANZECC and ARMCANZ, 2000).
-All sites recorded iron concentrations below the current Canadian guideline of 0.3mg/L during the August sampling occasion, (Figure 19).
+Only Aquila (BRN14) and South Chittering Creek (BRN22) recorded iron concentrations below the current Canadian guideline of 0.3mg/L on the August sampling occasion (Figure 19).
 This guideline is advised by the ANZECC water quality guidelines to be used as an interim indicative working level for aquatic ecosystems and requires further monitoring.
-During the October Sampling occasion the samples were not analysed for iron due to a miscommunication with the laboratory.
+Marbling (BRN23) was the only site to record a Iron concentration below the guideline on the October occasion.

-Figure 19: Iron concentrations in surface water within the Brockman River catchment on the 26th August 2010.
+Figure 19: Iron concentrations in surface water within the Brockman River catchment on the 15th of August and the 222nd August 20120.